ozcanyarimdunya/galatasaray/docs/index.md

 # Galatasaray

-Everything about the Galatasaray from cli!
+Everything about the Galatasaray from CLI!

 ## Installation